Proxy adviser ISS recommends investors vote against Sharp, Sony CEOs at AGMs

-TOKYO (Reuters) - Proxy investment adviser ISS advised shareholder to vote against reelecting the heads of Japanese electronics firms Sharp Corp and Sony Corp, both mid-restructuring, saying they are falling short of ISS return-on-equity (ROE) benchmarks.
+TOKYO, June 10 (Reuters) - Proxy investment adviser ISS advised shareholder to vote against reelecting the heads of Japanese electronics firms Sharp Corp and Sony Corp , both mid-restructuring, saying they are falling short of ISS return-on-equity (ROE) benchmarks.

 In a report issued on Wednesday, ISS recommended a vote against Sharp’s CEO Kozo Takahashi and Chairman Shigeaki Mizushima at the loss-making firm’s annual shareholder meeting on June 23.
 ISS said the pair were responsible for Sharp’s ROE being below a five-year average of 5 percent, a condition for the proxy adviser’s support.